SamOphis/rustic/README.md

 #### POST `<base path>/media` -- `multipart/form-data`
 * **This requires authorization.**
 * Uploads media to Rustic.
 The ID of the newly-uploaded file is returned as a string with 200 OK.
-* If this operation fails, 500 Internal Server Error is returned along with a description of the error.
+* If this operation fails, 500 Internal Serve4r Error is returned along with a description of the error.

 #### DELETE `<base path>/media/<id>`
 * **This requires authorization.**